“If thou bear the cross cheerfully, it will bear thee.” – Thomas A’ Kempis.

 “This affirmation is not aimed at those who, through no fault of their own, do not know Christ and his Church: Those who, through no fault of their own, do not know the Gospel of Christ or his Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do his will as they know it through the dictates of their conscience – those too may achieve eternal salvation.”

 Paragraph 847, CCC.

-The second Vatican council held from 1962-5 demonstrated the commitment of the Catholic church to engage in building closer relations with the rest of Christendom.
+The second Vatican council which was held from 1962-5, demonstrated the commitment of the Catholic church to engage in building closer relations with the rest of Christendom.
 Pope Paul VI set up the Secretariat for Promoting Christian Unity (now called the Pontifical Council for Promoting Christian Unity) as a permanent department devoted to dialogue with other Christians.

 The Vatican’s decree on ecumenism: Unitatis redintegratio, was proclaimed by Paul VI in 1964.
 This was a significant step forward in ecumenical relations.
 The extracts below (bold type added) bear this out:

 “…In recent times more than ever before, he [Christ the Lord] has been rousing divided Christians to remorse over their divisions and to a longing for unity.
 Everywhere large numbers have felt the impulse of this grace, and among our separated brethren also there increases from day to day the movement, fostered by the grace of the Holy Spirit, for the restoration of unity among all Christians.
 This movement toward unity is called ‘ecumenical.’ “